OREAD Top Page Photos 2008

 The Johny Cash TV Show is out today in Japan from Sony Music.
 It is a two DVD

-set of more than 60 great songs and performances by artists including Bob
+set of more than 60 great songs and

 Dylan, Eriic Clapton (Derek & the Dominos), Linda Ronstadt, Creedence Clearwater